 5. Impact

-Employees need to see the real-world results of their work.
-Impact fuels motivation by creating a direct connection between effort and outcome.
-When employees see progress, they stay engaged and driven.
+Impact fuels motivation by creating a direct, visible connection between an employee's effort and a positive outcome.
+When your people can actually see the progress they’re making, they stay engaged and driven.

 - Share success stories regularly.
 Highlight how employees’ work has made a difference.
 A healthcare team could see real patient recovery stories, or a sales team could learn how their deal helped a struggling business grow.